nidristephane/TheGamingRoom/README.md

-# TheGamingRoom
-TheGamingRoom (Included UML Diagram)

 # TheGamingRoom: Draw It or Lose It (Java Game Service)

-## Overview
+## Project Summary

-**TheGamingRoom** is a modular, object-oriented Java application designed to simulate the backend logic for a multiplayer game called **Draw It or Lose It**.
-The project models a simplified game system using common software design patterns like Singleton and Iterator, supporting the creation of games, teams, and players.

-This version runs as a console application, showcasing how to manage entities and enforce uniqueness across game instances and teams.
+**The Gaming Room** is a client seeking to expand the reach of their mobile game, **Draw It or Lose It**, initially built for Android.
+Their goal was to design a scalable, responsive, browser-based version of the game accessible on **Windows, macOS, Linux, iOS, and Android**.
+The new version should support thousands of concurrent users and leverage **existing Java code**, making use of **software design patterns** to create a reusable, maintainable system architecture.

+As the developer, I was tasked with creating the **backend logic** in Java, demonstrating core principles of **object-oriented programming** and patterns like **Singleton** and **Iterator**.
+The design emphasizes modularity, uniqueness constraints, and real-time extensibility.

 ---

 ## Project Structure

 drawitlooseit/
-├── Entity.java
-├── Game.java
-├── GameService.java
-├── Player.java
+├── Entity.java # Abstract base class with id and name ├── Game.java # Represents a game with one or more teams ├── GameService.java # Singleton that manages games and IDs ├── Player.java # Player entity
-├── ProgramDriver.java
+├── ProgramDriver.java # Entry point; tests game creation
-├── SingletonTester.java
+├── SingletonTester.java # Validates singleton behavior
-└── Team.java
+└── Team.java # Team that holds players

 yaml
 Copy